 Like its bigger brother, Little Governors’ was one of the original tented camps that the company offered and has long been a favourite.
 Using the same template as its brother, due to its being 20 rooms less, the camp has a much smaller and quiet feel to it.
 The location, on one of the west facing bends of the Mara River, gives the views from rooms an aspect over the river and nearby watering hole.
-With the Paradise plains nearby supplying the area with outstanding game viewing, this is definitely one of the top lodges in the Mara….suffers only due to the close proximity to all of the other Governors’ properties.
+With the Paradise plains nearby supplying the area with outstanding game viewing, this is definitely one of the top lodges in the Mara.
+Its only downside is the close proximity to all of the other bigger Governors’ properties.

 Little Governors Camp - The Details